UnityGameDesign-max/country-flag/README.md

 ## How I Approached the problem

 ### Solution Approach
 * The solution was developed with a focus on scalability and maintainability.
 A structured file organization was adopted to facilitate continuous development and potential future enhancements.
 The UI was designed using a clean and intuitive component library, complemented by Tailwind CSS for styling.
-I used the `https://restcountries.com/v3.1/name/{name}` which returns all the countries have the name.
+I used the `https://restcountries.com/v3.1/name/{name}` which returns all the countries have the name and show other results as suggestion.

 ### Future Enhancements
 * Potential future enhancements include implementing a feature for country suggestions as users type in the search field and caching previously submitted inputs to improve user experience.